rafgraph/rollpkg/README.md

 ### Jest config

-If you want to use [Jest](https://jestjs.io/) (recommended) you can use the [preset provided by Rollpkg](TODO).
+If you want to use [Jest](https://jestjs.io/) (recommended) you can use the [preset provided by Rollpkg](https://github.com/rafgraph/rollpkg/blob/main/configs/jest-preset.js).
 The preset uses [`ts-jest`](https://github.com/kulshekhar/ts-jest) for a seamless and fully typed checked TypeScript testing experience.
 There is no need to install Jest as it is included with Rollpkg.
 In `package.json` add:

 ```
 "jest": {
-  "preset": "rollpkg/configs/jest"
+  "preset": "rollpkg"
 }
 ```